Christian-DAntonio/Javascript-Practice/lorem ipsum/README.md

 9:31 AM - Today is the day for a new JavaScript project!!!!!!!!!!!!!!
 This time I decided to do the lorem ipsum generator project, because thats what caught my attention the most.
 July 29th 2024
 9:03 AM - I'm back!
 I had another busy week last week, but know that my trip to Italy is approaching, I can finally rid myself of my usual job searching duties and focus more on coding!
 I'm hoping to get this project and another one done before I go to Italy.
+9:08 AM - The generate button was offically added to the website using simple HTML code and classes.
+The next step would be to add the code that generates the lorem ispsum text when pushed.
+9:21 AM - app.js file updated.
+I put in all of those paragraphs through the usage if a const function and I called all of the tags in the html file using the const functions and then slecting them with the document.querySelector and document.getElementById functions.